 Travel Trends you may want to get on board with

-Frommer’s also posted an article about the Top Travel Trends for 2020.
+Frommer’s also posted an article about the Top Travel Trends.

-A big trend out there, as you can imagine, is Vegan Travel.
-As more people give up meat and dairy, vegans want to enjoy their trips without having sausages stuffed in their face.
+As you can imagine, a big travel trend is Vegan Travel.
+As more people give up meat and dairy, vegans want to enjoy their trips without having sausages stuffed in their faces.
 “Vegan Travel” is a top search term right now for those who may be looking to promote a travel niche site.

-Another big trend that Baby Boomers can relate to is Adventure Travel for Seniors.
-Just because we’re older doesn’t mean we’re relegated to remain sedentary on a cruise ship lounge chair, although I wouldn’t turn that opportunity away.
-People 50, 70, and even 80 are still up for high adventure when they travel.
+Baby Boomers are Googling Adventure Travel for Seniors.
+Just because we’re older doesn’t mean we’re relegated to remain sedentary.
+People 50, 70, and even 80 are still up for a high adventure when they travel.

-One trend I’ve been enjoying is Adult children vacationing with Mom or Dad.
+Another trend is Adult children vacationing with Mom or Dad.
 My daughter and I have taken several trips together to places like Lake Louise, and Cabo San Lucas.
 Many kids have moved back home with their parents and take vacations with them, so travel companies are creating new classes of tours for this market.

 Other trends include: